Pandemic puppy boom brings surge in calls about aggressive dogs | CBC News

 Pandemic puppy boom brings surge in calls about aggressive dogs

-Lack of socialization, separation anxiety all part of the problem, dog trainer says
+Lack of socialization, separation anxiety part of the problem, dog trainer says

 The pandemic puppy boom has led to more than just an increase in Fidos and Fluffys across Ottawa.
 It's also led to a surge in the number of calls about aggressive dogs and dog bites.

-According to numbers released by the City of Ottawa, between 2019 and 2022, the total number of bylaw calls per year for aggressive behaviour jumped by more than 16 per cent.
+According to numbers released by the City of Ottawa, the total number of bylaw calls per year for aggressive behaviour jumped by more than 16 per cent from 2019 to 2022.

 Some of those calls can be serious.
 Last month, bylaw officers charged the owner of two dogs after one allegedly severely injured a 12-year-old boy, while the other dog allegedly killed a neighbour's dog in December.

-He attributes the trend to people not having as much access to training and socialization for their pets during the pandemic, while other pets were spending more time at home and less around other people and animals.
+He attributes the trend to people not having as much access to training and socialization for their pets during the pandemic.

 "The sheer number of dogs that are out there in the community now has created some challenges," he said.